 <key>Kernel Cache</key> <string>\kernelcache</string>

-If you face any permission issues, save this file to Desktop or any other folder then move to the destination, this time it will ask to authenticate, provide root access password.
+If you face any permission issues, save this file on Desktop or any other folder then move to the destination.
+This time it will ask for authentication, so provide the root access password.

-OR, use sudo vi command to modify this file in terminal.
+In another way, you can use sudo vi command to modify this file in the terminal.

-Make sure this file is modified as shown in above example in new installer image.
+Make sure this file is modified as shown above in the new installer image.

 sudo rm /Volumes/LionInstaller/System/Installation/Packages sudo cp -R "/Volumes/Mac OS X Install ESD/Packages" /Volumes/LionInstaller/System/Installation/Packages

-Second command will copy large size of data to new VMDK file.
-Wait for some time.
+Second command will copy a large size of data to a new VMDK file, therefore do wait for some time.

 9) We are almost done.
-Since VMware supports Mac OS X server versions only, newly created installation image should be flagged as server version.
+Since VMware on Windows supports Mac OS X server versions only, the newly created installation image should be flagged as the server version.

 cd /Volumes/LionInstaller/System/Library/CoreServices sudo touch ServerVersion.plist

-That’s it, our bootable Lion installer image is ready and it can boot in VMware without any boot loaders.
-Shutdown the running Snow Leopard virtual machine and remove the 5GB VMDK file from the virtual machine.
-This VMDK file can be attached to other new Lion VM to boot and install.
+That’s it, our bootable Lion OS X installer image is ready.
+It can boot a virtual machine in VMware without any boot loaders.
+Shut down the working Snow Leopard virtual machine and remove the 5GB VMDK file from it.
+This VMDK file can be attached to a new 10.7 Lion VM to boot and install.

-Here is the video explained the same steps to create a bootable macOS disk.
+Here is the video explaining the same steps to create a bootable macOS disk.